slimboi/mot-labs/Deploy-Apache-Webserver-and-Configure-to-Use-Route53-Domain-Name/apache.md

 ## Solution

-After investigating the issue, the following solution was found:
+After investigating the issue, the following solution was implemented:

-- Updating the Name server details on the domain provider to point to the Name server details provided by Route 53 resolved the issue for Google Chrome browser.
+- Updating the Name server details on the domain provider to point to the Name server details provided by Route 53 resolved the issue for Google Chrome browser initially.

-**Current Status:**
+**Final Outcome:**
-- The website now displays correctly on Google Chrome.
+- After 24 hours, the website displayed correctly on all browsers, including Safari.
-- The issue persists on Safari browser.

 ### Key Takeaways

 1. **Importance of Name Servers**: Ensure that your domain's Name servers at your domain registrar match those provided by Route 53.
 This is a crucial step in the DNS configuration process.

+2. **DNS Propagation Time**: DNS changes can take up to 24-48 hours to fully propagate across all systems.
+Patience is key when making DNS changes.

-2. **Browser Differences**: Different browsers may behave differently with DNS resolution and caching.
-In this case, Chrome responded to the changes while Safari did not.
+3. **Browser Differences**: Different browsers may behave differently with DNS resolution and caching.
+In this case, Chrome responded to the changes more quickly than Safari.

+### Best Practices

+1. **Plan Ahead**: When making DNS changes, allow for up to 48 hours of potential downtime or inconsistent behavior.

+2. **Verify Multiple Browsers**: Always test your website on multiple browsers to ensure consistent behavior.

+3. **Clear Cache**: Regularly clear browser caches and local DNS caches during testing to ensure you're seeing the most up-to-date version of your site.

+4. **Document Changes**: Keep a record of all DNS changes made, including timestamps.
+This can be invaluable for troubleshooting and understanding propagation timelines.

+Remember, DNS propagation times can vary, and patience is often the best tool in your troubleshooting kit when dealing with DNS-related issues.